Configuring and Using the ReportViewer Toolbar

-Due to differences in how user interface elements are rendered in HTML and Graphics Design Instrumentation (GDI) format, the report toolbar can vary slightly depending on whether you are using the Web server control or the Windows Forms control.
+Due to differences in how user interface elements are rendered in HTML and Graphics Design Instrumentation (GDI) format, the report toolbar varies depending on whether you are using the Web server control or the Windows Forms control.

 Navigating a Report

 The ReportViewer toolbar includes a variety of page navigation functions.
 The user can select a specific page or navigate directly to the first or last page.
 Pages are determined by pages breaks that are explicitly defined in the report definition.
 Page breaks can also be calculated automatically, depending on the report output format you are using.
 For more information, see Defining Page Size and Page Breaks in a Report (Visual Studio Report Designer).